MaastrichtU-IDS/graphdb/README.md

 ### Start GraphDB

-To start GraphDB run the following from the root of the repository git repository:
+To start GraphDB run the following **from the root of the git repository**:

 ```bash
 docker-compose up -d
 ```

-> It will pickup the repo created by the preload in `/data/graphdb/data`
+> It will use the repo created by the preload in `/data/graphdb/data`

 ## Create GraphDB repo and users